sholsapp/gallocy/resources/NUTSHELL.md

 Let's assume that we know how to create a custom allocator that provides the same call interface and semantics as the system allocator.
 We'll cover how you can design one of these allocators in another document.
+For the sake of this example, you just need to know that we can write *replacement* to `malloc` and customize its behavior.

 ![custom memory allocation](./images/nutshell/custom.png)